ezsystems/commerce-documentation/docs/guide/configuration/required_crontab_tasks.md

 Please check the documentation for [JMSJobQueueBundle](http://jmsyst.com/bundles/JMSJobQueueBundle/master/installation)

-In case the suggested supervisord configuration cannot be used a cronjob can be setup: https://github.com/schmittjoh/JMSJobQueueBundle/issues/205
+In case the suggested `supervisord` configuration cannot be used, a cronjob can be set up: https://github.com/schmittjoh/JMSJobQueueBundle/issues/205

 ### Calculate statistical data for active sessions